 3. How Much I Charge

-I charge $120 dollars per hour.
-I HIGHLY recommend tutoring sessions of 1.5 hours, so $180 per session.
-One hour doesn't really allow me to cover as much as I'd like and two hours people stop paying attention.
-I also highly recommend meeting once a week, starting about 2 months before the exam.
+I charge $140 dollars per hour.
+I HIGHLY recommend tutoring sessions of 1.5 hours, so $210 per session.
+One hour doesn't really allow me to cover as much as I'd like and at two hours people stop paying attention.
+I also highly recommend meeting once a week, starting about 2 to 3 months before the exam.
 This allows us to see if we need less time together or more.
 It also allows enough time for students to get a lot of homework done and take 3 or so full-length practice exams.

-For a pre-purchase of 8 1.5 hour sessions, the cost is $1200, which works out to $100 per hour.
-That is 12 hours of private lessons from a highly experienced and regarded tutor.
-I have taught the ACT and SAT for both Kaplan and Get Smarter Prep.
-At Get Smarter Prep, my hourly rate was over $200 per hour.
-Currently, a tutor of my experience there costs $350 per hour and the least experienced and effective tutors cost $150 per hour.
+At Get Smarter Prep, my hourly rate was well over $200 per hour.
+Currently, a tutor of my experience there costs $400 per hour and the least experienced and effective tutors cost $175 per hour.

-Kaplan is no better.
-Hourly rates for private tutoring will cost you $200 per hour or more.
+Kaplan and Princeton Review is no better.
+Hourly rates for private tutoring will cost you $250 per hour or more.

 I fully believe that not only am I the best option for ACT and SAT tutoring in the Kansas City and Overland Park area, but also the best value.